 - Inclusion of Publications Statement

-You can access these documents via the Alumni portal in GRIS.
-You can print to PDF or take screenshots of the online forms and insert them behind the title page of your final thesis.
+- To include these documents in your files, you must print to PDF or take screenshots of the mandatory statements and insert them behind the title page of your final thesis.

 Restricting access to your thesis